 To see it now, you’d never guess that this house was once an outdated 1970s ranch, would you?
-The homeowners transformed it into an almost fairytale-like Queen Anne Victorian mansion on their sprawling horse farm in Madison, Georgia.
+The homeowners transformed “Camp Boxwoods,” as it’s called, into an almost fairytale-like Queen Anne Victorian mansion on their sprawling horse farm in Madison, Georgia.

-The listing says, “House completely remodeled in 2003 with over 4000 sq. ft. and featured in many magazines including Veranda.
+The listing for Camp Boxwoods says, “House completely remodeled in 2003 with over 4000 sq. ft. and featured in many magazines including Veranda.
 2 bedroom suites on main floor, 2 more suites on 2nd and 3rd floors overlooking property.”

 An article in Traditional Home magazine about the property explained, “Camp Boxwoods’ Queen Anne Victorian style begins at the circular front porch—the first project pursued by the owners when the rest of the house remained bland, single-story 1979 ranch-style architecture.
 The porch throws curves to augment the original straight lines and packs in gingerbread trim to reinvent the house as Victorian.”

 The living room was originally the garage when this was a 1970s ranch-style house.

 They vaulted the ceilings and turned it into an elegant space with beamed ceilings, built-in bookshelves, and a fireplace.

 A photo from Traditional Home shows how tall the ceilings in the room are, with planks of reclaimed wood: